Stevemilt/Project-1/README.md

 Nalishebo Meebelo

 ## Summary
-A deep dive in to the Cardio Vascular data set to identify existing trends and relationships between Gender, Age, Cholestrol, BP, BMI etc..
+A deep dive in to the Cardio Vascular data set to identify existing trends and relationships between Gender, Age, Cholesterol, BP, BMI etc..

 ## Questions to be answered through the analysis.
 * Which gender (male or female) is more likely to have CVD?